 That's right, kids, Jolly Olde Saint Nick cold-cocked a heretic!
 (Some accounts say that he merely slapped him, but that's so pansy, who'd believe it?)

 Anyway, many of the bishops there, including the Emperor Constantine, were scandalized by the assault, and given their sympathies, had Nicholas thrown in the dungeon.
 That night, the Emperor had a dream where Nicholas appeared to him, adorned in his finest liturgical vesture, and holding the Book of the Gospels.
 Awakened with a fright, the Emperor summoned his guards, who joined him as he raced to the dungeon, to find Nicholas unchained, with ... you guessed it.

-At the little Byzantine Rite parish where my son learned the Faith, as it had been taught to his mother, the Feast of Saint Nicholas is a really big deal.
+At the little Byzantine Rite parish where my son learned the Faith, as it had been taught to his mother, the Feast of Saint Nicholas is a particular cause for celebration.
 He is the patron of Byzantine Catholics, and his image graces the iconostasis on the far left side as viewed from the assembly.
-There is a special hymn dedicated to "Father Nicholas" ...
+There is a special hymn dedicated to him ...

 O kto kto, Nikolaja l'ubit,

 Na vsjakij cas pomahaj.